aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/save-excel-into-pdf-with-standard-or-minimum-size/_index.md

 {{% /alert %}}

 ## **Save Excel into PDF with Standard or Minimum Size using Aspose.Cells**
-The following sample code shows how you can save Excel into PDF with Standard or Minimum size using [PdfSaveOptions.GetOptimizationType()](https://reference.aspose.com/cells/cpp/aspose.cells/pdfsaveoptions/getoptimizationtype/) property.
+The following sample code shows how you can save Excel to PDF with standard or minimum size using the [PdfSaveOptions.GetOptimizationType()](https://reference.aspose.com/cells/cpp/aspose.cells/pdfsaveoptions/getoptimizationtype/) property.

 ```c++
 #include <iostream>